Feedback control of plant-soil autotoxicity via pulse-width modulation: Discussion and Future Works

 \section{Discussion and Future Works}

 To compensate for inevitable disturbances or parametric discrepancies in real-world scenarios, we implemented two control algorithms, namely a PI/PWM and an MPC.
 These algorithms were introduced to correct the values predicted by the model inversion block and ensure accurate regulation of the output.
+The controllers showed to be robust in simulations, maintaining high performance despite uncertainties in parameters and demonstrating minimal sensitivity to the precise choices of controller gains.
 The choice between the two strategies depends on specific industrial requirements.
 If accurate regulation of the biomass is more important, then employing a PI controller would be more suitable.
 On the other hand, the MPC could easily take into account additional control requirements, not considered at this stage (further discussed later).
 These controllers, designed for the enhancement of biomass yield, have the potential for immediate application in agricultural systems.
 In fact, they can be used effectively to optimize treatments in situations where the impact of PSNF is not negligible.
-Additionally, a similar control architecture could also be used to maximize growth in microbial cultures.
-Indeed, when more cellular populations are used in bioreactor for bioproduction, the competitive interactions between microbes resemble those existing between biomass and toxic compounds.

 A further improvement of the control strategies we present here can consider additional constraints in the evaluation of the control action $u(t,T)$, for example constraints on the cost of the control action, use of limited resources (e.g., nutrients, water, light), in order to maximize the profit derived from the biomass production.
 The mathematical models developed here can indeed be exploited to build a model inversion block that can be used in combination with the feedback control action (see Fig.~\ref{fig:futureWork}).
 Specifically, an optimizer computes the reference value for the biomass, given the cost of the control action and the profit deriving from the crop.
 This value is then fed to a model inversion block that computes the parameters $\gamma$ and $D$ of the pulse wave policy to be applied to the system.
 Finally, the control algorithm (e.g., the PI, or the MPC or an extremum seeking) can be used to correct the values predicted by the model inversion to compensate for unavoidable disturbances or parametric mismatches in the real world.
 From an agronomic perspective, these control algorithms could increase production without introducing additional chemical fertilizers, thus reducing environmental pollution.
 Furthermore, the reduction of toxins could have very low costs (both with water and physical removal), entirely compatible with increasing agricultural production.
 Notice that any constraint related to the cost of the control action or the profit deriving from the biomass can be easily included in the function cost of the MPC approach.